 If you are attempting to regain your original grid position, you must be back in your allocated position before you reach the Safety Car line at the Pit Entry (SC1).
-The safety car line is commonly found just before the entry to the pit lane at most circuits.

 If you are not in your allocated grid position as you approach this Safety car line, you must enter the pit lane and start the race from pit lane.